 - The impressive horseshoe weir was built to create a head of water to power the West Mill.

-- Buy a copy of the Town Trail from the Mill and set out on a walk to discover Belper’s 18th and 19th century townscapes.
+- Buy a copy of the Town Trail and set out on a walk to discover Belper’s 18th and 19th century townscapes.